cfsworkload/blue-messenger/README.md

 * In "Space:" select your space our newly created application resides
 * In "App:" select your app
 * In "Selected Plan:" select your desired plan
+* Select "CREATE" and then select "RESTAGE" when it pops up ( it might do this for you automatically )

-* Go back to your dashboard and select "ADD A SERVICE OR API" again
+* Go back to your application page and select "ADD A SERVICE OR API" again
 * In the top search bar type "Auto-Scaling" and select "Auto-Scaling"

 ![Example](images/autoscale.jpg)